 CSIA Certification Policy

-If you fail one or both of the certification exams, you must wait 30 days to re-take the exam(s).
+If you fail one or both of the certification exams, you must wait 14 business days to re-take the exam(s).
 You can re-take the exam(s) at any time within one year of your original exam date subject to a reduced retest fee.
-If you wait more than one year to retest, you will then be required to pay the annual certification fee as well as the full testing fee.
-A candidate that fails the exam 3 times in a one year period must wait one year before taking the exam again.
+If you wait more than one year to retest, you will then be required to take a review and pay the annual certification fee as well as the full testing fee again.

 National Chimney Sweep Training School